gravitationalwavedc/gwdc_python/docs/source/filereference.rst

 FileReference class
 ===================

-FileReference objects are used to bundle together the file path, size and download token of a specific job file.
+FileReference objects are used to bundle together the file path, size and download token of a specific file.
-They are typically automatically created and placed in a FileReferenceList by methods of job classes.
+They are typically automatically created and placed in a FileReferenceList by methods of classes inheriting from GWDCObjectBase.

 .. autoclass:: gwdc_python.files.file_reference.FileReference